-In 2005, several events occurred that had significant implications for the progress of political and legal developments regarding Indian Residential Schools.
-In February of that year, a number of witnesses who appeared before the House of Commons Standing Committee on Aboriginal Affairs and Northern Development were highly critical of the ADR process.
-The committee's report, tabled in the House of Commons in April 2005, condemned the ADR and recommended that the program be terminated.64 A House of Commons vote subsequently adopted this call for a replacement to the ADR process, and required the Government to formulate a proposal within forty days.
+These observations were echoed by witnesses who appeared before the House of Commons Standing Committee on Aboriginal Affairs and Northern Development.
+That Committee's 2005 report recommended that the ADR program be terminated.13 A House of Commons vote subsequently adopted this call for a replacement to the ADR, and required the Government to formulate a proposal within forty days.